javiercamarenatriguero/EMSApp/README.md

 ---
 ### TODOs
-* Create Android Modules for Domain & Data Layers (Currently just isolated in packages)
+* Add more UI Tests for screens with HiltAndroidTest integration
-* Improvements on Images visualization: Pagination, Error Management...
+* Improvements on Images visualization
-* Stronger security for Firebase access
-* Add more tests

 ---
 ### Development & Design